Raffaelbdl/Raffaelbdl/README.md

 ## About me 😎

-I am Raffael !
+I'm Raffael !
 I love working on new projects, either dev oriented or research oriented.

-I am fond of Artificial Intelligence, and in particular Reinforcement Learning ! 🤖
+I'm fond of Artificial Intelligence, and in particular Reinforcement Learning ! 🤖

-You can reach me on [Linkedin](https://www.linkedin.com/in/raffaelbdl/).
+## How to reach me 💌

+It is easier to find me on [Linkedin](https://www.linkedin.com/in/raffaelbdl/), see you soon ! 😉

 <!--
 **Raffaelbdl/Raffaelbdl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.